 Simply select the groups inherited from the SAP model and tell VIS which members are to be considered primary or secondary.

-Now, that was well and good, but the real game changer is what happens to primary members.
-Since secondary members do not take part in the seismic action, they do not affect capacity design of primary members, in our case columns and joint panels.
-Their reinforcing in the weak direction gets a nice bonus!
+That is a nice benefit.
+The real kick, however, comes from the impact on primary members.
+Since secondary members do not take part in the seismic action, they do not affect capacity design of the primary members they are connected to.
+In our case columns and joint panels.
+As a result, the weak direction reinforcing of these primary members gets a substantial reduction.

 If you would like to know more about VIS